zahego/Buggit/README.md

 - Audio autoplay at Page/Demo, even on Chrome, which is extremely difficult since Chrome new policy on audio autoplay
 - Many reusable JS components.
 Many reusable component create the whole HTML interface with functionlaity similar to a React component
 - Detailed tutorial with codePen iframe
+- Count down function in Page/Demo
+- A dynamic component of coming soon page at Page/Demo

 ## Sections
 - Navigation bar